 Moving a high-interest loan to your card could be a snap.

 Balance transfer credit cards are tools to save money and pay off debt faster with low or 0% intro APRs for six months or more.
 While most of these cards allow you to move debt from existing credit cards, fewer options accept personal loan debt.

-Bank of America, Citibank, Discover and U.S. Bank are four providers to turn to when you’re looking to save on an existing personal loan by moving the debt to a new card.
+Bank of America, Citibank, and Discover three providers to turn to when you’re looking to save on an existing personal loan by moving the debt to a new card.

 Compare cards that let you transfer personal loan debt